 Susan Evans, Ph.D., teaches the MBSR program at Weill Cornell Medicine Psychiatry.
 Dr. Evans is a clinical psychologist and professor of psychology in clinical psychiatry who received MBSR training at the Center for Mindfulness at the University of Massachusetts Medical School, and who has been leading MBSR groups at NewYork Presbyterian Hospital since 2000.

-The program consists of 8 weekly classes, 2 hours in duration, led by an expert clinical psychologist.
+The program consists of 8 weekly classes, 2 hours in duration, takes place virtually over Zoom, and is led by an expert clinical psychologist.
 This highly participatory practical course includes

 - Guided instruction in mindfulness meditation practices